react-native-webview/react-native-webview/docs/Reference.md

 ### `mediaPlaybackRequiresUserAction`

 Boolean that determines whether HTML5 audio and video requires the user to tap them before they start playing.
 The default value is `true`.
-(Android API minimum version 17)
+(Android API minimum version 17).

+NOTE: the default `true` value might cause some videos to hang loading on iOS.
+Setting it to `false` could fix this issue.

 | Type | Required |
 | ---- | -------- |